cppinclude/cppinclude/README.md

 # CPPINCLUDE

 Tool for analyzing includes in C++.
-One of the problem in C++ is that if header file was changed all files that include the file will be recompiled and sometime it takes a lot of time.
+One of the problems in C++ is that if a header file was changed all files that include that file will be recompiled and sometime it takes a lot of time.

 ## Table of Contents